💻 User Guide

 java -jar GSat-1.0-SNAPSHOT-jar-with-dependencies.jar -i <TGD file> -o <saturation file>

-is a file containing the input GTGDs and <saturation file>
+<TGD file> is a file containing the input GTGDs and <saturation file> is the file in which saturation will be written.

 Example